 Combine race and ethnicity into one question.
 Allow users to select more than one race and ethnicity, and give space to self-describe.
 If you are reporting on programs or services with significant mention of participant race and ethnicity, consider reviewing “Updated Guidance on the Reporting of Race and Ethnicity in Medical and Science Journals” from the Journal of the American Medical Association for recommendations.

 Capturing LGBTQ+ self-identity has practical and symbolic implications.
 If you are collecting participation metrics for a program or service, the option to self-identify makes this dimension of diversity visible.
 It also shows that ACS recognizes LGBTQ+ inclusion (and support as an ally) as on par with racial, gender, and other identities.
 Asking the question respectfully, however, is still of utmost importance.
 The phrase “sexual preference” implies that being gay, lesbian, bisexual, or another sexual orientation is voluntary.
 Additionally, asking whether someone identifies as part of the LGBTQ+ community should be sufficient for the purposes of capturing the data.
 If you need data on transgender people, adding a question about whether someone identifies as transgender immediately after asking for gender should be sufficient.
 Asking more detailed or nuanced questions is not usually necessary for ACS programs, products, and services.
-Be mindful of who completes the form, particularly for this question.
 If the form is offered internationally, note that there are some countries with hostile social environments or conservative cultures, including some countries that criminalize being LGBTQ+.

 Be mindful of what information is actually needed.
 Do not use the phrase “sexual preference.”
 Do not ask for detailed nuances beyond self-identifying as LGBTQ+.
 If you need to ask about transgender status, ask whether a person identifies as transgender after asking for gender.